Are you in Canada? Click here to proceed to the HK Canada website.

 Conclusion

-Part V Case Study: Tracking Industry Changes
+Part V Case Study: Financial Ethics

-Appendix A: Under Armour Financial Statements
+Appendix B. Under Armour Financial Statements

-Appendix B: Time Value of Money
+Appendix C. Time Value of Money

-Appendix C: Formulas
+Appendix D. Formulas

-Tim DeSchriver, EdD, is an associate professor in the department of hospitality business management at the University of Delaware.
+Timothy D. DeSchriver, EdD, is an associate professor in the department of hospitality business management at the University of Delaware.
 DeSchriver has worked as a field economist for the U.S. Department of Labor and has taught undergraduate and graduate courses in sport finance and sport economics since 1998.
 He has authored and contributed to several books and sport finance–related publications in refereed journals.

 In his spare time, DeSchriver enjoys road cycling, mountain biking, and hiking.

 Mondello’s work has been published in International Journal of Sport Finance, Economic Development Quarterly, Sport Marketing Quarterly, International Journal of Sport Management, Journal of Sports Economics, Journal of Sport Management, and Management Decision.
-He has also written a Harvard Business School case examining strategic philanthropy and the Tampa Bay Lightning.
+He has published a Harvard Business School case examining strategic philanthropy and the Tampa Bay Lightning.
 Mondello was recognized as a research fellow of the North American Society for Sport Management (NASSM) in 2007.

-All ancillaries are free to adopting instructors and available online.
+All ancillaries are free to adopting instructors through HKPropel.

 Title